Who Can you Trust?

 If you're listing a house to sell, you may interview agents before deciding on the right one to represent your home.
 If you're looking to buy a home, you may be equally selective as to who's the best person for the job.

 Both are business relationships, yes.
 But both are intensely personal.
 You need a partner you can trust.

 From the suburbs to the city.

-I grew up in Greensburg, the daughter of a middle school teacher and loan officer.
+I grew up in Greensburg, the daughter of a middle school history teacher and consumer loan bank administrator.
 I learned the value of hard work from my folks early, and by all accounts, was a good kid.
 I did my homework, kept a clean room and stayed out of trouble.

 A Marketing Communications major at the University of Pittsburgh, I spent time in healthcare before transitioning to eCommerce at DICK’S Sporting Goods at their corporate office.

 The highlight of every role was the people.
 And other people noticed because I picked up nicknames like “The Mayor” and “Mama Bear."